Configuring Network-Based Discovery Rules

 Before you configure a network-based discovery rule:

-- Deploy a master agent on a machine in the company infrastructure.
+- Deploy a master agent on a machine in the client infrastructure.

 - Make sure you have an account with local Administrator permissions on all computers that you want to discover.